 The Scorpion campaign was launched in February 2013 and the guidance was updated regularly over the next few years.
-The updated guidance published on 24 July 2014 update is relevant in this case because Scottish Widows received the request to transfer to the Scheme at the beginning of November 2014, over three months after the updated guidance.
+The updated guidance published on 24 July 2014 update is relevant in this case because Phoenix Life received the request to transfer to the Harbour Retirement Scheme on, almost a month after the updated guidance.
 And the transfer wasn't completed until 20 November 2014, almost four months later.